Best Disposable Diapers

 Kirkland Signature Supreme

 Kirkland diapers are a Costco brand traditional diaper with a nod to health and an impressively high score for comfort.
-This inexpensive choice earns high marks for durability as well, with super soft fabric and few complaints about faulty tabs or falling apart.
+This inexpensive choice earns high marks for durability.
+It has a super soft fabric, and we heard very few complaints about faulty tabs or the material falling apart.

-While this diaper is not the best looking option, and is not one of the top-performers when it comes to absorption or preventing leaks, it will get the job done at a lower price than much of the similarly performing competition.
+While this diaper is not the best-looking option and is not one of the top performers for absorption or preventing leaks, it will get the job done at a lower price than much of the similarly performing competition.
 We believe this diaper is a potential choice for families on a budget who want better performance and a comfortable fit.

 Read review: Kirkland